Last Updated on January 31, 2023 by Turner Thornton

 If you are in the process of divorce, you may be surprised to learn that the law requires you to turn over voluminous information to your spouse and his or her attorney.
 This includes financial records, property documents, child insurance information, the list goes on.
 The good news is that the law works both ways, meaning your ex will also have to disclose their information.

 In this article, we are going to go over the Texas divorce discovery process and explain the rules and what information must be exchanged between the parties and why.
+But first, please watch this video by experienced family law attorney Turner Thornton.

 What is discovery in a Texas divorce proceeding?